History of Chad Bianco in Timeline

 Chad Bianco

-Chad Bianco is an American law enforcement officer and politician currently serving as the Sheriff of Riverside County, California, since 2019.
-Affiliated with the Republican Party, he has been associated with groups such as the Constitutional Sheriffs and Peace Officers Association and Oath Keepers.
-Bianco has announced his candidacy for governor of California in the 2026 election.
+Chad Bianco is an American law enforcement officer currently serving as the sheriff of Riverside County, California since 2019.
+Affiliated with the Republican Party and linked to the Constitutional Sheriffs and Peace Officers Association, Bianco is known for his role as sheriff.
+He is also a declared candidate for governor of California in the 2026 election.

 October 9, 1967: Chad Bianco's Birth

 On October 9, 1967, Chad Bianco was born.
-He is an American law enforcement officer who has been the sheriff of Riverside County, California, since 2019.
+He is an American law enforcement officer.

 Others born on this day/year

-In 1993, Chad Bianco attended the San Bernardino Sheriff's Academy, graduated at the top of his class, and shortly after, he joined the Riverside County Sheriff's Department.
+In 1993, Chad Bianco attended the San Bernardino Sheriff's Academy, graduating at the top of his class.

-In 2014, Chad Bianco paid for a one-year membership in the Oath Keepers organization and did not renew it the following year.
-He has since disavowed the group's violent conduct.
+In 2014, Chad Bianco paid for a one-year membership in the Oath Keepers organization.

-In 2018, Chad Bianco was first elected as the Riverside County Sheriff.
+In 2018, Chad Bianco was first elected Riverside County sheriff.

-In June 2020, Chad Bianco oversaw police presence at a Black Lives Matter protest in Riverside, showing support for and kneeling with protestors during the George Floyd protests.
+In June 2020, Chad Bianco oversaw police presence at a Black Lives Matter protest in Riverside, where he showed support for and knelt with protestors.
+He was hit with a thrown screwdriver during the George Floyd protests.

 2020: Refusal to Enforce COVID-19 Mandates